NQuinn27/NCIY3TeamProject/README.md

 # NCIY3TeamProject
 Team project and databases project for Year 3 BSHCE at NCI

+This project is deployed via [Microsoft Azure](https://onlineconsult.azurewebsites.net).
+If you wish to run this locally, follow the steps below to get your environment set up.

 ### Contribution
 Perform all changes on a branch, and file a pull request when finished.
 Keep the branches to one or two items to ensure a painless merge.